Best Yoga For Runners

 To experience this gentle backbend, start by lying on your back with knees bent.

-Pull your heels close to your glutes, or lightly touch them with your fingers.
+Pull your heels close to your glutes, or touch them with your fingers.
 Engage your glutes and lift your hips towards the ceiling.

 To deepen the pose, bring shoulder blades closer and grasp the floor with your hands.
 Keep your neck relaxed and ears away from shoulders.
-Tuck your chin gently into your chest to complete the pose.
+Tuck your chin into your chest to complete the pose.

 Why Stretching For Runners Is Important?

 - Hamstring stretch: Refresh your body and mind with a simple hamstring stretch!
 Start by sitting on the ground, extending both legs out in front of you.
-Reach towards your toes as far as comfortable; then hold for 20-30 seconds to maximize this full body energizing experience.
+Reach towards your toes as far as comfortable.
+Then hold for 20-30 seconds to maximize this full body energizing experience.

 - Quad stretch: Unlock the hidden potential of your body with a quad stretch!
 Stand in a relaxed way, feet shoulder-width apart.
 Then take hold of one foot and draw it up towards you; keep that gentle pressure pinned for 20 to 30 seconds before switching sides – greater flexibility awaits!